ukparliament/ontologies/meta/library-information-architecture/enquiries/index.md

 ## Questions for search

-* How does Illumi handle search?
+* How does Illumin handle search?
 Is it AND or OR combinations?

-* How does Illumi handle stemming?
+* How does Illumin handle stemming?

 ## Questions for integration